-The black guide plate is already mounted when the vehicle is delivered.
+The gray guide plate is mounted upon delivery.

 - Clean the outside of the handlebar and the inside of the grip tube.
 Mount the grip tube on the handlebar. - Attach the throttle cables to the guide plate and route correctly. - Position half-shells 3, mount and tighten screws 2.
 Guideline